Find the best things to do on Magnetic Island here!

 If you failed at finding Koalas along the Forts Route then you still have another chance.
 The YHA Bungalow Bay Backpackers doubles up as a sanctuary for injured Koalas.

 For $29 you can meet Koalas up close and in person.
-As a bonus you’ll also get to see some huge snakes, wombats, blue tongue lizards and plenty more.
+As a bonus, you’ll also get to see some huge snakes, wombats, blue tongue lizards and plenty more.

 How to get to Magnetic Island

-With so many things to do on Magnetic Island you’re obviously wanting to know how to get there.
+With so many things to do on Magnetic Island, you’re obviously wanting to know how to get there.

-Getting to Magnetic Island form Townsville is fairly simple.
+Getting to Magnetic Island from Townsville is fairly simple.
 Head down to the Sealink ferry terminal and get a round trip ticket for just $33.
 The ferry takes only 30min to cross the 8km stretch of water.